IbrahimSobh/llms/README.md

 We ignored the previous context before "students opened their"

-Accordingly, arbitrary text can be generated from a language model given starting word(s), by sampling from the output probability distribution of the next word, and so on.
+> Accordingly, arbitrary text can be generated from a language model given starting word(s), by sampling from the output probability distribution of the next word, and so on.

+We can train an LM on any kind of text, then generate text in that style (Harry Potter, etc.).

 <!--
 ### How to estimate these probabilities?